kkauf355/notes/topics/cSharp.md

 Employee kevin = new Employee();

 #### Adding a Constructor
+A constructor is a method whose name is the same as the name of its type.
+They initialize new objects.
-If we do not create a constructor, c# will create a default constructor for us
+If we do not create a constructor, c# will create a default constructor for us.
 ```c#
 public class Employee {
     public string firstName;